Latest Arkansas news, sports, business and entertainment at 1:20 a.m. CDT

 VIRUS OUTBREAK-ARKANSAS

 LITTLE ROCK, Ark.
-(AP) — Arkansas' governor has signed into law a measure creating a $173 million fund to combat the coronavirus and to address a budget shortfall the state faces because of the outbreak.
-Gov. Asa Hutchinson signed the legislation early Saturday moving the state's surplus into the newly created “COVID-19 Rainy Day Fund."
+(AP) — Arkansas Gov. Asa Hutchinson has signed into law a measure creating a $173 million fund to combat the coronavirus and to address a budget shortfall the state faces because of the outbreak.
+Hutchinson signed the legislation early Saturday moving the state's surplus into the newly created “COVID-19 Rainy Day Fund."
 The governor can access the fund with the approval of legislative leaders.
-Hutchinson signed the legislation shortly after the House and Senate approved the legislation in a midnight meeting.
-The votes cap a special session Hutchinson called in response to a $353 million shortfall projected because of the pandemic.
+Hutchinson signed the legislation shortly after the House and Senate approved it in a midnight meeting.
+Hutchinson on Saturday afternoon announced the number of coronavirus cases had increased to at least 404, with two additional deaths.

 WHITE SUPREMACIST GANG-ARKANSAS